valapi/guide/src/riot-api/API.md

 -----------

-Something is can't use, so I did't insert it.

 | Service       | Function                   | ...Args                   |
 | ------------- | -------------------------- | ------------------------- |
 | **AccountV1** | ByPuuid                    | puuid                     |